 Setup MyWorkDrive server to use Azure AD SAML with Delegation or Kerberos Constrained Delegation to the file shares

-Create a group in Azure AD for guest users that will be used to permit access to the MyWorkDrive SAML app created in step
+Create a group in Azure AD for guest users that will be used to track or permit access to the MyWorkDrive SAML app

 Create an OU in Active Directory to Store external users